 Antelope hunting is also very good to great in Montana.
 In driving across the state like I do looking at hunting land for sale in Montana I get to see thousands of antelope.
 Montana hunting ranches have multiple entries in both B&C and P&Y record books for pronghorn antelopes.
 Public lands give Montana Antelope hunters good choices and Montana hunting ranches for antelope hunting are priced reasonably in the Eastern part of the state.
 Pronghorns are common all over the state in lower pastures that are used for cattle ranching.

-Montana also holds populations of Moose, Mountain Lions, Bighorn Sheep, Black Bears, Buffalos and Wolves that offer small tag opportunities.
+Montana also holds populations of Moose, Mountain Lions, Bighorn Sheep, Black Bears, Buffalo, and Wolves that offer small tag opportunities.
 Many of these opportunities will be on private land and will have small chances for out of state hunters.
 Not impossible but it is kind of like buying a lottery ticket.
-Mountain lions , black bears and wolves offer over the counter tag opportunities that you can have in your pocket while hunting other species.
+Mountain Lions, Black Bears, and Wolves offer over the counter tag opportunities that you can have in your pocket while hunting other species.
 That being said just seeing these species of animals is something most people can’t say they have ever seen.
 As you can see, Montana hunting land offers you a multitude of choices and options.
+Hunting regulations for all of these species can be found on Montana Fish, Wildlife, & Parks’ website.

 Types of Hunting Properties for Sale in Montana